© 1999-2008

 AFTER: WEDH TV Hartford, CT; WNHC TV New Haven, CT; WFSB TV Hartford, CT; WTIC TV Hartford

-TODAY: Pat retired from WTIC TV on April 10, 1999 but continues his career as an investment banker with A.G.
+TODAY: Pat retired from WTIC TV on April 10, 1999 but continued his career as an investment banker with A.G.
 Edwards & Sons.
-He also hosts a cable TV show on Comcast.
+He also hosted a cable TV show on Comcast.
 (6-21-05)

 WDRC's Aaron Shepard